Wowhor/ENM-Bovidae/README.md

         * 2) result_sample: Some of the results (habitat suitability maps, richness maps) from modelling, contains 3 subfolders.
              * 2.1 `binary`: The best binary model of the habitat suitability (.tif).
              * 2.2 `ensembles`: The best ensemble models of the habitat suitability (.tif).
              * 2.3 `dataset_combine`: The dataset extracting and combining from rasters results, contains habitat suitability values (binary and probability), protected areas category, environmental variables, occurrence data (from gbif.org).
+Gbif occurrence data can also download here as .csv file.
  - Unzip the downloaded folder
  - Set up working directory in R, before running the code
  - Run the scripts according to the numerical order